Vyral/base-template/_posts/2019-07-01-community-spotlight-designs-by-angelique.md

 {% include pullquote.html %}

-And through a method called “soft staging,” wherein minimal changes are made to the decor to make a home look more neutral and up-to-date, Angel and Kelly can use a seller’s own furniture instead of hauling in all new pieces.
+And through a method called “soft staging,” wherein minimal changes are made to the decor to make a home look more neutral and up to date, Angel and Kelly can use a seller’s own furniture instead of hauling in all new pieces.
 Vacant homes, meanwhile, will be fully staged with furniture Angel and Kelly bring in. **It all depends on the individual property.**&nbsp;

 So if you’re an agent looking to add to your resources, a seller looking for help with staging your home, or a homeowner interested in improving your property’s interior design, I highly encourage you to check out Designs by Angelique.
 You can call them at PHONE, email them at EMAIL, or visit their website: WEBSITE to learn more.&nbsp;